YEcray/YEcray/README.md

 You can contact me through my [Discord](https://discord.com/users/1382863062591078400).
 I am happy to do freelance.

-I can code in Python, Java, JavaScript, Html, & C#.
-Im Currently learning C++.
+I can code in C#, Java, Python, C, & Html.
+Learning C++

 ---